projekt-opal/metadata-refinement/README.md

 ## Note

-Version 1 can be found at [metadata-version-1](https://github.com/projekt-opal/metadata-extraction/tree/metadata-version-1).
+Version 1 can be found at [branch metadata-version-1](https://github.com/projekt-opal/metadata-extraction/tree/metadata-version-1).